Champii/Rock/README.md

 # Rock 0.1.0

 Little toy language made with Rust and LLVM.
-Aim to follow the Rust model with safeness, no GC but a Borrow Checker instead, and of course native performances thanks to LLVM.
+Aim to follow the Rust model with enforced safeness with a borrow checker and native performances thanks to LLVM.
 It is highly inspired from Livescript, and will borrow some features and syntax from Crystal, from functional languages like Haskell, or even Rust itself.

 ## Features